The Led Steer Competition will run in a modified format in 2020 due to the coronavirus (COVID-19) pandemic.

 Judging will be carried out by qualified Aus-Meat chiller assessors on Wednesday 5 August, following transportation of the cattle to Nolan Meats at Gympie the day prior.

 Reserve Champions and Champions will also have their carcasses auctioned to the highest bidder via a live stream.

 The cattle will be delivered to four nominated saleyards on Monday 3 August for transportation to Nolan Meats.
 The saleyards are Glen Innes (NSW), Murgon (QLD), Toowoomba (QLD) and Silverdale (QLD).

-First Judged in 1979, the Royal Queensland Show led steer and heifer competition has been rated arguably the best of its kind in Australia.
-Classes cover both live and carcass categories, a schools competition, an interbreed point score for teams of three.
+First Judged in 1979, the Ekka led steer and heifer competition has been rated arguably the best of its kind in Australia.
+Classes cover both live and carcass categories, a schools competition, and an interbreed competition for teams of three led steers.

-Don't miss the Led Steer School Competitions as the next generation of cattle exhibitors and their schools show the judges why the cattle industry is in safe hands.
+The led steer school competitions showcase the next generation of cattle exhibitors and show the judges why the cattle industry is in safe hands.